sasrar/Conference-Org-App/README.md

 6. (Optional) Generate your client library(ies) with [the endpoints tool][6].
 7. Deploy your application.
 8. Go to API explorer site on local by typing "_ah/api/explorer" to end of local url (do the same on deployed site)
-9. Exectue the different api methods in the API explorer (do the same on deploted site)
+9. Execute the different api methods in the API explorer (do the same on deployed site)

 [1]: https://developers.google.com/appengine
 [2]: http://python.org